jlmelville/smallvis/docs/ncvis.md

       collapsed: false
 ---

-[NCVis](https://arxiv.org/abs/2001.11411) uses Noice Contrastive Estimation (NCE) to create a LargeVis/UMAP-like visualization method.
+[NCVis](https://arxiv.org/abs/2001.11411) uses Noise Contrastive Estimation (NCE) to create a LargeVis/UMAP-like visualization method.
 It is interesting theoretically because it demonstrates the optimization of what looks like an un-normalized LargeVis-like method is actually a normalized method in disguise,